Dahlias provide a dazzling burst of late summer colour at Anglesey Abbey right up until the first frosts of autumn.

 The first Dahlia species arrived in Europe from Central and Southern Europe in the late 17th Century.
 The International Dahlia Register uses a classification system of 14 distinct groups, based on the overall shape of the flowers and petals, seven of which are grown at Anglesey Abbey, including ball, cactus, decorative and fimbriated, many with intriguing names such as Bracken Ballerina, Spartacus, Streets Ahead and Café au Lait.

-Besides our magnificient dahlia displays in the Dahlia & Formal Garden, you will also find various dahlia inspired art installations as you wander the gardens and floral arrangements in the house.
+Besides our magnificient dahlia displays in the Dahlia & Formal Garden, you will also find dahlia inspired pop ups as you wander the gardens in addition to floral arrangements in the house.

 How to create the perfect dahlia display